May 21, 2026

 Och den som inte helan tar

-han heller inte halvan får
+Han heller inte halvan får

 Helan går, sjung hopp faderallanlej

-What to do in Stockholm during Midsummer?
+What is there to do in Stockholm during Midsummer?

 Article continues below